 - Hours: The Overground has similar hours to the Tube, with each station operating a specific first and last train time.
 On Fridays and Saturdays the Overground operates 24 hours on stops between New Cross Gate and Highbury & Islington.

 - Fares: The Overground has similar fares to the Underground, although the Overground can be cheaper when outside central London.
-A single journey within Zones 2 and 6 is 1.50 pounds.
+A single journey within Zone 1 is 2.40 pounds and from Zones 2-6 varies from 2.90 to 5.10 pounds.
 It's best to use an Oyster Card to tap in and out of the stations.

 Using Taxis and Ride Sharing Apps